Kfar Giladi: Landmarks

 Eight historic buildings built in 1922 are being preserved and restored.
 Built of Galilee stone and materials imported from Lebanon, they are among the few remaining vestiges of early kibbutz housing.

 Archaeology

+Neolithic and Chalcolithic remains

 An archaeological site at Kfar Giladi was excavated in 1957 and 1962.
 It revealed remains four stages of occupation in different periods.
-An early neolithic stage was suggested to date between 6400 and 5800 BC.
+An early Neolithic stage was suggested to date between 6400 and 5800 BC.
 Finds included Dark faced burnished ware with incisions and rope patterns.
 Flints included axes, adzes, arrowheads and denticulated sickle blade elements.
 Similar finds were located in a later neolithic stage including a female clay figurine dating between 5800 and 5400 BC.
-Two later periods of occupation were attributed to chalcolithic occupations similar to Wadi Rabah.
+Two later periods of occupation were attributed to Chalcolithic occupations similar to Wadi Rabah.

-Another nearby neolithic site was excavated in 1973.
+Another nearby Neolithic site was excavated in 1973.
 They found Byblos points and tips of Jericho points and Amuq points, polished cutting axes, chisels and fine-toothed sickles.
 Finds were similar to Tell Ramad.

+Mausoleum Yad Hezekiah – Giv'at ha-Shoqet

+In 1961, J. Kaplan conducted an excavation at Giv'at ha-Shoqet, a hill located southwest of the built area of Kfar Giladi, and revealed a mausoleum with three burial levels.
+The uppermost level, Stratum I, contained an empty sarcophagus inscribed with the Hebrew name Hezekiah, indicating it belonged to a Jewish individual.
+Kaplan proposed that the mausoleum was built to house this sarcophagus.

+The layer below, Stratum II, situated beneath the mausoleum floor, contained seven rectangular graves, some featuring lead coffins adorned with depictions such as Hercules; one of them had a gold diadem and bracelet adorned with semi-precious stones.
+The lowest stratum (stratum III) included a marble sarcophagus belonging to Heracleides.

+Kaplan identified two usage periods: the first (Stratum I and III) dating to no later than the Severan dynasty (192–235 AD), with Hezekiah and Heracleides buried, and the second (Stratum II) with the seven graves dating around 290–310 AD.